Performance Analysis of Finite Blocklength Transmissions Over Wiretap Fading Channels: An Average Information Leakage Perspective: Secrecy Performance

 where $V_e(x)=\log^2_2\e\frac{x(x+2)}{(x+1)^2}$ and ${R_0}\treq\sqrt{\frac{V_b}{N}}\Qi(\varepsilon)+\frac{m}{N}$.

-It is very difficult to obtain a closed-form expression for \eqref{delta_bar} due to the integration over the complicated composite Gaussian Q-function.
+It is intractable to obtain a closed-form expression for \eqref{delta_bar} due to the integration over the complicated composite Gaussian Q-function.
 In Proposition \ref{prop1}, we derive an approximate expression for \eqref{delta_bar} using the Laplace’s Approximation Theorem \cite{laplace}. \begin{prop} The average information leakage (AIL) $\bar{\delta}$ for the considered wiretap channel can be approximately calculated as

 where $F_{\gamma_e}(\cdot)$ is the CDF of $\gamma_e$, and $x_0$ is defined for $x_0\geq 0 $ as